X icon white, transparent background.

 👉 Download our template

-For employees: Questions to ask in one on one meetings with your manager
+For employees: Questions to ask in 1:1 meetings with your manager

 Managers can also offer team members positive reinforcement on their choice of talking points ahead of the meeting to alleviate any stress they may have about bringing up topics for discussion.